MadBomber/prompt_manager/README.md

 ## Overview

+The `prompt_manager` gem provides functionality to manage prompts that have keywords and directives for use with generative AI processes.

 ### Generative AI (gen-AI)

 Gen-AI deals with the conversion (some would say execution) of a human natural language text (the "prompt") into somthing else using what are known as large language models (LLM) such as those available from OpenAI.
 A parameterized prompt is one in which there are embedded keywords (parameters) which are place holders for other text to be inserted into the prompt.